any-tdf/stdf/docs/mds/components/icon/guide_en.md

 ## Icon Colors

-If theme is not passed or set to false, the icon color will inherit from the parent text color.
-When set to true, the icon color will change according to the theme color (including light and dark modes).
+Through the `state` property, you can set the icon's state color, supporting five states: `theme` (theme color), `success`, `warning`, `error`, and `info`.
+If `state` is not passed, the icon color will inherit from the parent text color.
 To implement custom colors, you can use `iconify-color`, or use CSS injection or Snippet rendering, configuring light and dark modes separately in injClass or Snippet.
 Please refer to the examples.

 ## Icon Size